sbkellogg/eci-589/README.md

 **Office Hours:** Any weekday by appointment [calendly.com/sbkellogg](applewebdata://1C1ADE9B-69FF-4630-9C22-4A09159FF85B/calendly.com/sbkellogg)

-## **Course Goals**
+## **Goals and Objectives**

-Goals for the Analyzing Learning Networks course are guided by the North Carolina State University motto: *Think and Do.* Specifically, goals for this course are twofold:
+Course goals for ECI 589: Analyzing Learning Networks are guided by the North Carolina State University motto: *Think and Do.* Specifically, goals for this course are twofold:

 1.  **Think.** Students will deepen their understanding of Social Network Analysis as an emerging approach within the field of Learning Analytics and education research, including its application in a wide range of educational settings.

 2.  **Do.** Scholars will develop proficiency with the processes, tools, and techniques necessary to efficiently, effectively, and ethically apply network analysis to understand and improve learning and the contexts in which learning occurs.

-**Student Learning Outcomes:** The following learning objectives are aligned with the overarching learning objectives of the Graduate Certificate in Learning Analytics program and are embedded in each unit of the course:
+The following learning objectives are aligned with the overarching learning objectives of the Graduate Certificate in Learning Analytics program and are embedded in each unit of the course:

 1.  **Conceptual Foundations:** Describe social network theory (e.g. history, concepts, ethics, etc.) and how it has been applied to address important problems, questions, and issues in education;